Skip to main content

 Links lack meaningful titles

-All links need title attributes
+Many links should have title attributes

 Too many bulleted lists